cosmos/cosmos/WHITEPAPER.md

-In situations where the Cosmos Hub halts due to a ⅓+ coalition of voting power going offline, or in situations where a ⅓+ coalition of voting power censor evidence of malicious behavior from entering the blockchain, as long as there are -½ such Byzantine voting power, the hub will recover with a reorg-proposal.
+In situations where the Cosmos Hub halts due to a ⅓+ coalition of voting power going offline, or in situations where a ⅓+ coalition of voting power censor evidence of malicious behavior from entering the blockchain, the hub must recover with a hard-fork reorg-proposal.
 (Link to "Forks and Censorship Attacks").

 ### Transaction Fees